cisco-sbg-ui/atomic-react/README.md

 ## Questions

 Consult [the documentation](https://atomic-react.security.cisco.com).
-For additional help and support, please reach out to Anton Frattaroli on Webex Teams, or file an issue in this repository.
+For additional help and support, please reach out to Brennan Arvo on Webex Teams, or file an issue in this repository.

 ## Contributing